stuarteiffert/CrowdNav/README.md

 ****
 ## Updates

-* [2021.05.23] SRLSTM (ref) [[2]](https://github.com/zhangpur/SR-LSTM) compared to the generative RNN model used within this work in terms of ability to model the response of an agent to a robot's planned action (Ref TBD).
-SRLSTM found to allow significantly better modelling of response and will be integrated in future work.
+* [2021.05.23] Our recent work has shown that SRLSTM [[2]](https://github.com/zhangpur/SR-LSTM) allows for significantly better response prediction than the generative RNN approach evaluated in this work.
+SRLSTM will be and will be integrated with the MCTS planner in future work.
+This work is ongoing with preliminary results available at [Comparing-Crowd-Response-Prediction](https://github.com/stuarteiffert/Comparing-Crowd-Response-Prediction)

 * [2021.05.18] Errors in the original potential field (PF) planner implementation fixed.
 Results are now significantly better, updated in data directory.